 16-year-old dead, one injured in shooting at Port Allen High School football game

-The shooting took place in the parking lot at the Port Allen versus Brusly football game, which has been discontinued.
-The extent of the injuries is unknown.
+The shooting took place outside the stadium at the Port Allen versus Brusly football game, which was called off shortly after the violence erupted.

-Officials called the game at halftime as police and medics flooded the area, directing people away from the scene.
+Officials ended the game at halftime as police and medics flooded the area, directing people away from the scene.

-WBRZ news crews reported at least one ambulance and a medical helicopter transporting patients to a local hospital.
+The teen who died had been shot in the head and passed away at a local hospital, sources told WBRZ.
+The adult suffered a gunshot wound to the arm.

 The violence happened at what is called the "Westside Showdown."
 The non-conference game was the season-opener for each team.